grafana/mimir/.github/workflows-doc.md

 # GitHub Actions CI/CD

 The purpose of this workflow is to run all continuous integration (CI) and continuous deployment (CD) jobs when needed while respecting their internal dependencies.
 The continuous integration jobs serve to ensure new code passes linting, unit tests and integration tests before reaching the master branch.
-The continuous deployment jobs serve to deploy the latest version of the code to cortex and the website when merged with master.
+The continuous deployment jobs serve to deploy the latest version of the code to mimir and the website when merged with master.

 ## Contributing